covalenthq/covalent-docs/docs/content/learn/guides/node-js-guide.md

   }
 })
 ```
-Code explanation: This is a promise based async request which using node-fetch to make request to the API and return a json based response format in the Browser.
+Code explanation: This is a promise based async request which uses node-fetch to make request to the API and return a json based response format in the Browser.
 The console log statements are there to also affirm the response object in the console.
 The response is below

 ```json